vanzasetia/github-user-search-app/README.md

 #### Elegant Way to Work with Promises
 [(Back to top)](#table-of-contents)

-In real life, sometimes it is really hard to keep our promises.
-Sometimes, I need to break another promise to keep another promise.
-It can be complicated!
-But, how about in the JavaScript world?

-In JavaScript, there is a better way to deal with `Promise` which is by using `async` and `await` keywords.
+There is a better way to deal with `Promise` which is by using `async` and `await` keywords.
 So, instead of keeping doing `.then()` or even worse a lot of `callback` functions we can deal with it more elegantly.

 So, in async/await the code will be something like this.